ibm-telemetry/telemetry-js/README.md

 owner can query for specific known names/values but can never recover original values from the stored data in the database.

-## Onboarding a project onto IBM Telemetry
+## Onboarding a package onto IBM Telemetry

 ### Getting started

-Start by determining what data (scopes) your project should collect.
+Start by determining what data (scopes) your package should collect.
 IBM Telemetry collection works on a per-scope basis:

 #### Npm scope